DaVinciGraph/next-auth-hashpack/README.md

 <br>

 ## **hashConnect**
-To connect to hashpack at any time, we must instantiate HashConnect and hold some of its properties as states. next-auth-hashpack requires 3 entries to interact with hashpack. the `hashConnect instance`, `hashConnect topic`, `hashConnect state`, and the state holding the paired or to-be-paired user's `account id`.
+To connect to hashpack at any time, we must instantiate HashConnect and hold some of its properties as states. next-auth-hashpack requires 3 entries to interact with hashpack. the `hashConnect instance`, `hedera network`, `hashConnect topic`, `hashConnect state`, and the state holding the paired or to-be-paired user's `account id`.

 > 💡 Notice that another prerequisite is to have next-auth session context set up.